 Ordering from Yong Xiang Xing is simple, just tell them how many bowls you want and your table number.
 They sell yong tau foo in soup only.
 There is no rice or noodle and neither is there any variants in portion.
 Each bowl contains about 10 pieces of their handmade fish balls, beancurds with meat, tau pok, etc. It's great as a light meal without carbohydrates.

 Do get a table first, especially during peak hours, the stall helpers will insist on bringing the food to you as the soup is hot.
 And their sweet chili is a great match for the yong tau foo.

 2. Ri Ri Hong Ma La Hot Pot (日日红麻辣香锅)

 If you like spicy food, try Sichuan's spicy hotpot (or mala hot pot).
 There are a couple of such stalls in People's Park Complex Food Centre but Ri Ri Hong is rather popular.
 All you need to do is to point out what you want, specify the desired spiciness level and collect a number tag.
-They will put everything into a wok and stir-fried with pepper and dried chili.
+They will stir-fried the ingredients in a wok with pepper and dried chili.
 During peak hours, you will need to collect the food from behind the stall using the tag number.

 We tried once with "big" spiciness level and it was so spicy that we keep sweating and downing cold drinks, but we still manage to finish it up.
 Second time, we tried "medium", and the spiciness is acceptable.
 Do start with the "medium" or "low" level if you are unsure whether you can handle the spiciness.

-There are still many stalls that we have not tried yet but we will do so and update this post.
+There are still many stalls that we have yet to try but we will do so and update this post.
 Do check back again.
 As for which food centre we will go next, it should be easy to guess if you have followed our food trail on Singapore local food.